Open Bible Data Home About News OET Key

 τὸ καταργούμενον

-Here, the words translated what is fading away could indicate: (1) that something is disappearing or temporary without stating that anyone is making it disappear.
-Alternate translation: “what is passing away” (2) that God is causing something to disappear or pass away.
-Alternate translation: “what is being abolished” or “what God is abolishing”
+The words translated what is fading away could indicate: (1) that something is disappearing or temporary without stating that anyone is making it disappear.
+Alternate translation: [what is passing away] (2) that God is causing something to disappear or pass away.
+If your language does not use a passive form like is fading away, you could express the idea in active form or in another way that is natural in your language.
+Alternate translation: [what is being abolished] or [what God is abolishing]

 τὸ καταργούμενον